 Clean the mouthpiece first.
-The mouthpiece is the most I important part to clean as It come directly in contact with your mouth.
-You can use an antiseptic spray or cloth to keep it clean and hygenic.
+The mouthpiece is the most important part to clean as It comes directly in contact with your mouth.
+You can use an antiseptic spray or cloth to keep it clean and hygienic.
 Use a mouthpiece brush to clean the bore removing any debris or blockages.
 This can make a big difference to how your trumpet plays.
-If you don't have a mouthpiece brush you could use a pipe cleaner.
+If you don't have a mouthpiece brush, you could use a pipe cleaner.

 Remove the valves and clean them separately.
 I like to soak them in a mug of warm soapy water for 20 minutes, making sure that you don't get the felts wet.
 A small amount washing liquid in warm water will do the job.
 Use a brush to clean inside the holes.
 Wipe with a cloth, don't use anything that could scratch them.

 Remove all of the slides and caps from the trumpet and soak in a warm bath of soapy water for about 20 minutes.
 Standard washing-up liquid works well and make sure the water isn’t too hot as this can lead to the lacquer coming off.
 If any of the slides are stuck, they might come out after a soak.

 Step 4.
 Cleaning the Trumpet With a Brush

 Use a special trumpet snake brush/pull through brush to clean the inside of each slide and pipe.
 Pull the brush through under water as this will help to remove the most dirt and help prevent the brush getting stuck.
 Most of the dirt will accumulate in the lead pipe and the main tuning slide, so make sure you clean these thoroughly.
 You can then use a valve brush to clean the inside of the valve casings.
 If you don’t have a brush, you could pull a cloth through.